Skip to contents

 • column 3 defines the variance of the distribution (or length of uniform distribution).

 Can also just supply the parameter values as a vector c() if no uncertainty around the parameter value is to be used.
 The parameter order of 'bpop' is defined in the 'fg_fun' or 'fg_file'.
-If you use named arguments in 'bpop' then the order will be worked out automatically.
+If you use named arguments in 'bpop' then the order of this vector can be rearranged to match the 'fg_fun' or 'fg_file'.
+See `reorder_parameter_vectors`.

 d

 Matrix defining the diagonals of the IIV (same logic as for the fixed effects matrix bpop to define uncertainty).
 One can also just supply the parameter values as a c().
 The parameter order of 'd' is defined in the 'fg_fun' or 'fg_file'.
-If you use named arguments in 'd' then the order will be worked out automatically.
+If you use named arguments in 'd' then the order of this vector can be rearranged to match the 'fg_fun' or 'fg_file'.
+See `reorder_parameter_vectors`.

 covd